owulveryck/blog/content/post/from-cli-to-microservice.md

 $$\frac{\partial terraform}{\partial cli} + grpc^{protobuf} = \mu service(terraform)$$ [^3]

-[^3]: I know, these mathematical formulae come from nowhere.
+[^3]: I know, this mathematical equation come from nowhere.
 But I simply like the beautifulness of this language.
-(I would have been damned by my math teachers because I have used the mathematical language to describe something that is not mathematicalâ¦ Would you please forgive me, gentlemen :)
+(I would have been damned by my math teachers because I have used the mathematical language to describe something that is not mathematical.
+Would you please forgive me, gentlemen :)

 ### About concurrency